-- We have cancelled upcoming Co-op events through April 30, as well as upcoming meetings on our 3rd floor, and will continue to do so as needed.
+- We have cancelled upcoming Co-op events, as well as upcoming meetings on our 3rd floor, and will continue to do so as needed.

-- We’ve taken measures to encourage social distancing in the store through signage, clearly marked lines at the registers and temporary plexiglass panes at our Grocery registers.
+- We’ve taken measures to encourage social distancing in the store through signage, clearly marked lines at the registers, and plexiglass panes at our Grocery registers.

 - We’ve temporarily closed C-SQUARE & Third Street Cafe in accordance with Washington State requirements.

 - Placed markings on the floor to help control six-foot spacing